A Warrant in JMRI is a collection of information

 - Control Train: - Send a control command (Halt, Resume or Abort) to a running train under warrant.

-- To read about how to prepare for the use of Warrants, see OBlocks and Portals.
+- How to prepare for Warrants using OBlocks and Portals.

-- For a step-by-step instruction on Warrants and Circuit Builder, check out the clinic presentation by Dick Bronson on JMRI 2014 Control Panel Editor plus Warrants.
+- Step-by-step instruction on Warrants and Circuit Builder (slightly outdated) clinic presentation by Dick Bronson JMRI 2014 Control Panel Editor plus Warrants